Blugold-Group/bletchley/Bletchley/README.md

     - [ ] Trifid Cipher
     - [ ] Straddle Checkerboard Cipher

-    Also, basic encodings such as
+    Also, common encodings such as
     - [ ] Base32
     - [ ] Base64
     - [ ] ASCII85